Korean War Legacy Project

 Battle of Triangle Hill

 Belachew Amneshwa Weldekiros describes the Battle of Triangle Hill.
 Ethiopian forces were located on Papasan Hill (Hill 1062) during the battle.
 Ethiopian forces never went on the offensive and defended the Hill.
-He also describes how no Ethiopian forces were taken as prisoners of war (POW).
-Ethiopian forces never surrendered.
+He also describes how no Ethiopian forces were ever taken as prisoners of war (POW).
+He explains this is because of their motto that Ethiopian forces never surrender.

 Bezuneh Mengestu